A majorization-minimization approach to variable selection using spike and slab priors: Simulation studies

-The Irrepresentable Condition is considered to be violated if Irr.stat is smaller than zero.
-We calculate the Irrepresentable Statistic and carry out 100 simulation runs for each pair $(X,\beta)$.
-In each run we generate $n=100$ data points.
-We use $\sigma_{Y}^{2}= 0.05$ to generate the error term $\epsilon$, which is corresponding to SNR $=10$.
-We then fit the regression model using the Lasso estimation and the BAVA-MIO estimation with these data points.
-For each pair $(X,\beta)$, we calculate the model selection probability $P(\widehat{S}_{0}=S_{0})$ based on counting the times of whether the estimated sign vector matched the true sign vector throughout the whole regularization paths. \\ \\ We also carry out the same simulation experiment for SNR $= 5$, $2$, and $1$.
-The scatter plots in Figure \ref{simu.figure2} show the estimated model selection probability against the Irrepresentable statistic under different signal-to-noise ratios.
-From these plots we can see that performances of the BAVA-MIO and Lasso estimations are deteriorated when the signal-to-noise ratio is decreasing.
-However, we also found in some circumstances the BAVA-MIO estimation can achieve high model selection probabilities even when the Irrepresentable Condition is violated, i.e. the Irrepresentable statistics are smaller than zero.
-In Section 5 we will provide theoretical results to explain this phenomenon asymptotically.
-The second and fourth panels in Table \ref{simu.table10} show the squared correlations between the estimated model selection probability and the Irrepresentable statistic.
-The squared correlations for the BAVA-MIO estimation are relatively small in compared with the Lasso estimation.
+We also carry out the same simulation experiment under SNR $= 5$, $2$ and~$1$.
+The scatter plots in Figure~\ref{simufigure2} show the estimated model selection probability against Irr.stat under signal-to-noise ratios SNR $ = 10$, $5$, and $2$.
+From these plots, we can see that performances of the BAVA-MIO and the lasso estimations are deteriorated when the signal-to-noise ratio is decreasing.
+However, we also found in some circumstances the BAVA-MIO estimation can achieve high model selection probabilities even when the Irrepresentable Condition is violated, that is, Irr.stat is smaller than zero.
+In Section~\ref{sec5}, we will provide a theoretical result to explain this phenomenon.
+The second and fourth rows in Table~\ref{simutable10} show the squared correlations between the estimated model selection probability and the irrepresentable statistic.
+The squared correlations for the BAVA-MIO estimation are relatively small in comparison with the lasso estimation.